 Basic EPS is based on the weighted average number of shares of common stock outstanding.
-Diluted EPS is based on the weighted average number of shares of common stock outstanding and common stock equivalents that would be issuable upon the vesting of service based and performance and service-based RSUs, and the exercise of vested and unvested stock options and outstanding warrants.
-The number of shares issuable for RSUs subject to performance and service based vesting requirements are only included in diluted shares if the relevant performance measurement period has commenced and results during such period meet the necessary performance criteria.
+Diluted EPS is based on the weighted average number of shares of common stock outstanding and common stock equivalents that would be issuable upon the vesting of service-based and performance and service-based RSUs, and the exercise of vested and unvested stock options and outstanding warrants.